 But if you want potent wood preservatives, you can use fumigants for a longer life span and prevent future problems with your lumber.
 The fumigant’s primary active ingredient is methyl-isothiocyanate (mitc).

-Other than those wood-decay preventive chemicals, you can read our listing of new wood preservatives.
+Other than those wood-decay preventive chemicals, you can opt for these new wood preservatives:

 ACQ (Alkaline Copper Quat)